tinnamchoi/resumes/src/resume.typ

 )
 - Improve the interface of debug tools, reducing development time for the team
 - Streamline the process of test case generation, reducing over 90% of the manual work
-- Writing documentation for a code base with \~1 million lines
+- Write documentation for a code base with \~1 million lines

 #experience(
   company: "Altacomm Technologies",